awsdocs/amazon-eks-user-guide/doc_source/migrate-stack.md

    1. Record the security group IDs for both node groups\.
 This is shown as the **NodeSecurityGroup** value in the AWS CloudFormation stack outputs\.

       You can use the following AWS CLI commands to get the security group IDs from the stack names\.
 In these commands, `oldNodes` is the AWS CloudFormation stack name for your older node stack, and `newNodes` is the name of the stack that you are migrating to\.
-Replace every `example-value` with your own values\.
+Replace every `example value` with your own values\.

       ```
       oldNodes="old_node_CFN_stack_name"